Products, Services, and Data

-Work to update Communities in Motion 2040 will begin in fall 2014.
-That next plan will plan to the year 2045 (Communities in Motion 2045) and is expected to be adopted by the COMPASS Board in 2018.
-For more information on Communities in Motion 2040 or 2045, contact Liisa Itkonen at 475-2241.
+While COMPASS is implementing CIM 2040, work on the update to CIM 2040 has also begun.
+The next update, CIM 2040 2.0, will retain a horizon year of 2040 and many of the basic tenets of CIM 2040.
+It is expected to be adopted by the COMPASS Board in 2018.
+For more information on Communities in Motion, contact Liisa Itkonen at 475-2241.
 Previous long-range transportation plans for the Treasure Valley can be found in the archives.

 The purpose of CIM 2040, and any long-range transportation plan, is to outline a fiscally constrained transportation system to meet the needs of the future.
 While a multitude of tasks, analyses, and data feed into this, it is generally a five-step process, with public involvement and feedback throughout:

 - Develop a financial forecast for the funding of transportation facilities (2012)